 We are not veterinarians.
 All birds should be seen by a qualified avian veterinarian, and owners are responsible for their pet’s medical care and expenses.
 Exotic bird ownership requires significant financial and time commitments—please research thoroughly before bringing one into your home.

 Support Our Mission:As a home-based rescue and sanctuary, we rely on donations to continue our work.
 We simply could not do this without your support.
 Most importantly, we encourage everyone to do thorough research before bringing a parrot into their life.
-These incredible animals require lifelong commitment, knowledge, and proper care.
+These incredible animals require lifelong commitment, knowledge, lots of enrichment, proper grooming, bloodwork, and everyday care.

-Please consider sponsoring a parrot today!Rainbow Parrot Rescue Florida is a family-run, mission-driven, educational organization.
+Please consider sponsoring a parrot today!Rainbow Parrot Rescue Florida is a family-run, mission-driven, Christian based, educational organization.
 Our family is dedicated to giving every bird the life it truly deserves.
-We truly allow them to SOAR!
+We truly allow them to SOAR, while truly doing our very best to help the people behind the parrots, as well.

 Sincerely, The Sullivan Family; Daniel & Beth Sullivan, & our boys, Aedan & Rylan, along with the entire flock of Rainbow Parrot Rescue Florida